Instantaneous Rate Of Change Calculator

 Introduction to Instantaneous Rate of Change

 Mathematically, the instantaneous rate of change is defined as the derivative of a function at a particular point.
-The derivative, denoted as f'(x) or dy/dx, represents the slope of the tangent line to the function's graph at that point.
+But the derivative, denoted as f'(x) or dy/dx, represents the slope of the tangent line to the function's graph at that point.
 This tangent line gives the best linear approximation of the function's behavior at that specific point.

 Calculating Instantaneous Rate of Change: The Derivative